Khalil71/cicd-pipeline-train-schedule-jenkins/README.md

 # cicd-pipeline-train-schedule-jenkins

-This is a simple train schedule app written using nodejs.
+This is a simple train schedule app written with nodejs.

 ## Running the app